 A consortium of local, state and federal authorities has been developing new tools to increase the State's capacity to monitor its wetlands.
-The effort is guided by the three-level framework for surface water monitoring and assessment recently issued to the state by the USEPA (USEPA 2006).
-Level 1 consists of habitat inventories and landscape profiles based on the statewide wetland inventory as mandated by California Assembly Bill 2286, the statewide riparian inventory as planned by the Riparian Habitat Joint Venture, and the Wetland Trackers of the Regional Data Centers being developed by the State Water Resources Control Board and others as part of the California Environmental Data Exchange Network.
+The effort is guided by the three-level framework for surface water monitoring and assessment issued to the state by the USEPA (USEPA 2006).
+Level 1 consists of habitat inventories and landscape profiles based on the statewide wetland inventory as mandated by California Assembly Bill 2286, the California Aquatic Resources Inventory, the statewide riparian inventory as planned by the Riparian Habitat Joint Venture, and the California Wetlands Portal of the Regional Data Centers being developed by the State Water Resources Control Board and others as part of the California Environmental Data Exchange Network.
 Level 2 consists of rapid assessment of wetland condition in relation to the broadest suite possible of ecological and social services and beneficial uses.
 Level 3 consists of standardized protocols for intensive-quantitative assessment of selected services and to validate and explain Level 1 and Level 2 methods and results.
 All three levels are to be supported by data management systems that enable the State to compile local and regional Level 1-3 data into statewide summary reports.
-Level 1 and Level 2 methods are supported by open-source, web-based information systems (wetlandtracker.org and cramwetlands.org) that are consistent with existing state and federal environmental databases.
+Level 1 and Level 2 methods are supported by open-source, webbased information systems (californiawetlands.net and cramwetlands.org) that are consistent with existing state and federal environmental databases.
 Level 3 protocols and results will be added to these information systems as they are developed.

 This manual focuses on the California Rapid Assessment Method.
 CRAM is being developed as a cost-effective and scientifically defensible Level 2 method for monitoring the conditions of wetlands throughout California.
-The CRAM web site (www.cramwetlands.org) provides access to an electronic version of this manual, training materials, eCRAM (the downloadable software that eliminates the need for taking a hardcopy version of CRAM into the field), and the CRAM database.
-CRAM results can be uploaded to the database, viewed, and retrieved via the CRAM web site.
+The CRAM web site (www.cramwetlands.org) provides access to an electronic version of this manual, training materials, eCRAM and the CRAM database.
+CRAM results can be uploaded to the database, viewed, and retrieved via the CRAM web site using eCRAM.
 CRAM, eCRAM, and the supporting web sites are public and non-proprietary.

-CRAM development has focused on the wetlands of coastal watersheds from Mexico to Oregon.
+Initial CRAM development had focused on the wetlands of coastal watersheds from Mexico to Oregon.
 These watersheds in aggregate encompass almost as much variation in climate, geology, and land use as the State as a whole.
-A special effort has been made, however, to involve environmental scientists and managers who are familiar with inland arid montane environments that are not well represented in the coastal watersheds.
-Seasoned staff from natural resource management and regulatory agencies, NGO science institutions, the private sector, and academia have worked together through four coastal Regional Teams and a statewide Core Team to provide the breadth and depth of technical and administrative experience necessary to help assure statewide applicability of CRAM.
+A special effort was been made, however, to involve environmental scientists and managers who are familiar with inland arid montane environments that are not well represented in the coastal watersheds.
+Seasoned staff from natural resource management and regulatory agencies, NGO science institutions, the private sector, and academia worked together through four coastal Regional Teams and a statewide Core Team to provide the breadth and depth of technical and administrative experience necessary to help assure statewide applicability of CRAM.
+Since then the ongoing development process has moved inland to include the Central Valley, Inland Empire and Tahoe regions.